AliceNN-ucdenver/Iasa/career.md

 - Get feedback using specific questions (more on this below)

 **Month 1: Building Your Foundation**
-- Create your "impact scorecard"—quantify your value in business terms
+- Create your "impact scorecard" to quantify your value in business terms
 - Craft your 90-second elevator pitch
 - Schedule one-on-ones with those key stakeholders